 Land and buildings are recognised at fair value based on periodic, but at least biennial, valuations by external independent valuers, less subsequent depreciation for buildings.
-The most recent formal valuation was effective 31 December 2020.
+The most recent formal valuation was performed at 31 December 2022.
 A revaluation surplus is credited to the asset revaluation reserve in equity [refer note 16].
 All other property, plant and equipment is recognised at historical cost less depreciation.